kkosmowski/advent-of-code-2025/readme.md

 Now, follow the "Usage and development" section above, and try to run partB.

 Does it work?
 I won't spoil the answer, but I'll give you a hint: if it is divisible by `121607`, it is most likely correct 🎉

 ## Why bother lol

 Well, because I like it and it makes my AOC easier to do.
 A lot of people start AOC, but don't finish (me included).
-This simply reduced the friction.
+This simply reduces the friction.
 I can read the puzzle, open the right directory, paste the first input and immediately start working on the issue.

 You can choose to challenge yourself or not.
 Each is fine.